EetuEH/Battleship/README.md

 # Battleship
-Battleship game using javafx (course group project)
+Battleship game using javafx

 This repository only contains the source code.
 I've included pictures to demonstrate the course of events.
+This project was done as a group project for a course @ University of Turku.

 main menu: